-Item# Title Credits ACCT101R Accounting I 3 BCPT101R Introduction to Computer Applications 3 ENGL122R Professional Writing & Communications 3
+ltem # Title Credits ACCT101R Accounting I 3 BCPT101R Introduction to Computer Applications 3 ENGL122R Professional Writing & Communications 3

-Item# Title Credits
+Title Credits

-ACCT102R Accounting II 3
+Accounting II 3

-ACCT105R Spreadsheets 3
+Spreadsheets 3

 Accounting Elective 3

+Accounting II Spreadsheets

-Advanced Accounting Certificate Degree Type
+Advanced Accounting Certificate Degree Type Certificate

 The Accounting Certificate programs will provide the student with the basic accounting skills required by the student for an entry level position in the accounting field or to improve the existing accounting skills of those individuals who seek promotional opportunities with their current employer.
 The program will also provide the student with a basic background in computers.
 Applicants to the Certificate Programs must meet the general admission requirements of the College.
 Graduates may transfer credits into the Accounting Degree Program.